-Mandatory attendance for the final event on March 14th-15th is expected.
+Mandatory attendance for our Living History event on March 10th-11th is expected.
 The park's living history event is the culmination of all your hard work and training and will give you the opportunity to shine in front of a live audience.

-After the completion of the program, apprentices will be encouraged to come back when available to volunteer for special events.
+After the completion of the program, apprentices will be encouraged to come back when available to volunteer for special events and will receive a personalized letter of recommendation from the park for future school and job applications.
 We want the returning group to act as mentors for the next generation of apprentices which gives everyone valuable experience.

 When you become an apprentice you will be representatives of your school, your community, and the National Park Service.